How Does Para Alpine Skiing's Factored Time System Work?

 | AS4 | Least severe vision impairment | Mandatory guide skier |

-The principle is straightforward: the more severe the impairment, the lower the factor (bigger reduction).
-An LW1 skier (double above-knee amputation) gets a much lower factor than an LW4 skier (below-knee amputation), because the LW1 impairment has a significantly greater impact on skiing speed.
+The principle: more severe impairment → lower factor → bigger time reduction.
+An LW1 skier (double above-knee amputation) gets a significantly lower factor than an LW4 skier (below-knee amputation), because the LW1 impairment has a much greater impact on skiing speed.

-This is where the factored time system truly comes alive.
-Let's walk through a realistic Women's Standing Downhill result:
+This is where the factored time system comes alive.
+Here's a realistic Women's Standing Downhill result:

 | Athlete | Class | Factor | Raw Time | Scoring Time |